Xmasreturns/Babies-first-repository/MMT API Documentation.md

 (1, 2010-04-12) | 1 | DMX | 40
 (1, 2010-04-12) | 4 | Leela J. | 9

-After applying the corrections, the above table is now **properly** formatted.
+The above table is now **properly** formatted.

 ####1.2 Players
-Many functions in MMT take a Python list of players as input.
-To create this list, simply include all relevant players using their respective **`PlayerId`** values from the input data; order does not matter.
-For example, all of the following are valid inputs for a group of 9 players:
+Whenever a function requires a list of players, use **`PlayerId`** values from the input data.
+All of the following are valid inputs for a group of 9 players:

     >>> players_list = [5, 1, 2, 4, 8, 7, 6, 3, 9]
     >>> players_list = ['John', 'Ted', 'Joy', 'Ted F.', 'Terry', 'Peter Jackson', 'DMX', 'TanYe West', 'Brunhilda']
     >>> players_list = [(1,1),(1,2),(1,3),(1,4),(5,1),(6,1),(7,1),(8,3),(9,4)]

+Note that order **does not** matter.

 ##2.
 Function Overview